CenturyLinkCloud/PublicKB/Release Notes/2016/2016-09-27-cloud-platform-release-notes.md

 * __Bare Metal servers - New locations and configurations__

-Get the isolation and performance you need by building and managing physical machines in the CenturyLink Platform.
+Get the isolation and performance you need by building and managing physical machines in the Lumen Platform.
 Pay by-the-hour for modern hardware and build servers using the same UI and API available for virtual machines.

 The service is available this week in 3 new data centers: Sydney, Australia (AU1), Vancouver, Canada (CA1) and Secaucus, NJ (NY1).
 At the same time, 5 new server configurations will be launched, providing users with different options - more CPUs, more memory, SSDs, more local storage with configurable RAID.
 Simple Backup Services and Runner are supported.
 Plus, prices will be lowered on some of our original server configurations.